-This article is the continuation of a series that began with the possible role of IOTA in Industry 4.0.
-It focuses on the concept of an industrial data marketplace and what such a market place must offer.
+This article focuses on the concept of an industrial data marketplace and what such a market place offers.

-Latest news titled a far-reaching collaboration between two tech behemots.
+Early 2019 a far-reaching collaboration between two tech behemots was communicated.
 Old-tech giant Volkswagen chose Amazon to digitize its 122 production sites and build Volkwagen’s Industrial Cloud.

 The news came as a bombshell for the whole industry.
 Especially established players like manufacturing companies, information technology hardware and software suppliers and especially MES OEMs will keep an eagle eye on the proceedings.
 A strongly vertical company like Amazon, which also has the speed of a start-up, is a threat to any established player.

 But a few days after the news publishing, another cooperation was made public.
 Siemens enters the game with its Mindsphere product.